George Foreman: Foreman vs. Frazier II

-Retirement and spiritual rebirth
+Foreman vs. Young

 Foreman had a life-changing year in 1977.
-After knocking out Pedro Agosto in four rounds at Pensacola, Florida, Foreman flew to Puerto Rico a day before the fight without giving himself time to acclimatize.
+After knocking out Pedro Agosto in four rounds at Pensacola, Florida, Foreman flew to Puerto Rico a day before his next fight without giving himself time to acclimatize.
 His opponent was the skilled boxer Jimmy Young, who had beaten Ron Lyle and lost a very controversial decision to Muhammad Ali the previous year.
 Foreman fought cautiously early on, allowing Young to settle into the fight.
 Young constantly complained about Foreman pushing him, for which Foreman eventually had a point deducted by the referee, although Young was never warned for his persistent holding.
 Foreman badly hurt Young in round seven, but was unable to land a finishing blow.
 Foreman tired during the second half of the fight and suffered a knockdown in round twelve before losing by unanimous decision.
+Referee Waldemar Schmidt had it 118–111, judge Cesar Ramos scored it 116–112, and judge Ismael Wiso Fernandez scored it 115–114, all to Young.

-Christianity
+Retirement

-Foreman became ill in his dressing room after the fight.
-He was suffering from exhaustion and heatstroke and stated he had a near-death experience.
-He spoke of being in a hellish, frightening place of nothingness and despair, and realized that he was in the midst of death.
+Foreman became ill in his dressing room after his bout versus Young.
+He was suffering from exhaustion and heat stroke and stated he had a near-death experience.
+He spoke of being in a hellish, frightening place of nothingness and despair, and felt that he was in the midst of death.
 Though not yet religious, he began to plead with God to help him.
-He explained that he sensed God asking him to change his life and ways.
-When he said, "I don't care if this is death – I still believe there is a God!"
+He explained that he sensed God asking him to change his life and ways whereupon he said, "I don't care if this is death – I still believe there is a God!"

 After this experience, Foreman became a born-again Christian, dedicating his life for the next decade to God.
 Although he did not formally retire from boxing, Foreman stopped fighting and became an ordained minister, initially preaching on street corners before becoming the minister of the Church of the Lord Jesus Christ in Houston and devoting himself to his family and his congregation.
 He also opened a youth center that bears his name.
-Foreman continues to speak about his experience on Christian television broadcasts such as The 700 Club and the Trinity Broadcasting Network.
+Foreman continued to speak about his experience on Christian television broadcasts such as The 700 Club and the Trinity Broadcasting Network.